Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

-Seto stares up at the glowing figure that descends from the storms, lighting the whole city in its intense glow.
+Seto stares up at the glowing figure that descends from the storms, washing the whole city in its intense light.
 A constant current of electricity runs through its black and yellow feathers, making it easy to pick out but hard to look directly at.
 Its power is obvious and absolute, and if Seto wasn’t already on the ground, he would fall to his knees.
 Instead he merely bows his head again.

 There’s only one path to redemption for his sins.

 He stumbles to his feet and walks forward again, out into the brightened night, out into the storm, eyes closed, waiting for the nidoqueen or the fall to kill him…

 Seto’s eyes snap open, and he looks down to see the male trainer looking up at him, expression one of desperate worry.
 Seto barely even notices the way the nidoqueen turns right next to him, toward the sound of the yell.

 “Don’t do it!” the trainer repeats.
 “Don’t give up on your life that easily!”
 How does he know?
 “It’s the Pressure, you have to fight it!
 We’re here for you!
 We’re all fighting!
 Fight with—”

 The nidoqueen’s fists pound the ground, and the trainer who had been yelling up at him falls as the street buckles and cracks beneath him.
 The nidoqueen steps toward him as he scrambles away, and his friend rushes forward, ball outstretched, only to get caught by the pokemon’s sweeping tail, skidding and rolling over the street.

 “No!” the boy, Red, cries out as Seto watches, numb with shock and self-loathing.
 They’re here for him, the boy said, as if he’s worth all this, and now they’re going to die for him…